EMSA CHAMPIONS LEAGUE RULES

 a) Specific to U13 and up: Red

-Cards, in addition to the immediate suspension, are an automatic minimum one
+Cards, are an automatic minimum one

 b) If a